 Transportation principally contracts with and delivers its products directly to end-customers or via participation in consortiums.
 Contracts tend to be large in size and relatively complex in design, resulting in significant engineering and design lead times before delivery.
 Building on modular platforms allows for shorter lead times, lower costs and reduced execution risks while enhancing product flexibility to address specific customer needs.
-As such, Transportation's technology standardization and modularization strategy transforms and de-risks the way it develops technologies through the adoption of a platform-based product approach that aims to standardise designs, processes and tools in relation to delivering various sub-systems and building blocks of vehicles that can then be applied across projects, thus significantly increasing technology synergies and re-use opportunities.
+As such, Transportation's technology standardization and modularization strategy transforms and de-risks the way it develops technologies through the adoption of a platform-based product approach that aims to standardize designs, processes and tools in relation to delivering various sub-systems and building blocks of vehicles that can then be applied across projects, thus significantly increasing technology synergies and re-use opportunities.
 These initiatives have been deployed on the FLEXITY and TRAXX product families, among others, and are being rolled out across other product families.

-With regard to procurement, Transportation works through a centralized procurement function since the beginning of 2016, integrating the global supply chain as well as strategic and operational procurement designed to ensure an efficient and cost effective sourcing of material and services across all regions and global businesses.
+With regard to procurement, Transportation works through a centralized procurement function, integrating the global supply chain as well as strategic and operational procurement designed to ensure an efficient and cost effective sourcing of material and services across all regions and global businesses.
 The Corporation aims to optimize the total cost of ownership and drive economies of scale through standardization of all categories, systems and non-product related procurement activities.
 Through its global procurement savings program, Transportation works jointly with its internal and external stakeholders to continuously improve the performance, cost and quality of its supply chain.

-Transportation develops its skills and organization to build, maintain and further integrate a cost effective global supply chain and to ensure a consistent network of socially responsible suppliers for Transportation's key markets.
+Transportation aims to develop its skills and organization to build, maintain and further integrate a cost effective global supply chain and to ensure a consistent network of socially responsible suppliers for Transportation's key markets.

-In order to improve reliability and reduce complexity and costs of its supply chain, Transportation has well advanced in the deployment of its company-wide supplier management program, aimed at reducing its supplier base to a more manageable level and establishing strategic, long-term partnerships with a smaller global supplier base for all projects, thereby maximising suppliers' commitment, enabling co-development of technologies and use of joint engineering reviews and tools, sharing of project risks, improving customer response times and inventory carrying periods, as well as focusing on aftermarket partnerships.
+In order to improve reliability and reduce complexity and costs of its supply chain, Transportation has advanced considerably in the deployment of its company-wide supplier management program, aimed at reducing its supplier base and establishing strategic, long-term partnerships with a smaller global supplier base for all projects, thereby maximizing suppliers' commitment, enabling co-development of technologies and use of joint engineering reviews and tools, sharing of project risks, improving customer response times and inventory carrying periods, as well as focusing on aftermarket partnerships.

 The worldwide rail market has been resilient historically to economic recessions and therefore attracts numerous competitors.
-Since 2014, the industry has experienced increased consolidation and competitiveness among both the original equipment manufacturers as well as the suppliers.
-Nevertheless, Bombardier believes it maintained a leading position in all regions and captured a significant share of the relevant and accessible rail market by providing the most diversified product portfolio in the industry.
+In 2017, the industry continued to experience increased consolidation and competitiveness among both the OEMs as well as the suppliers.
+Nevertheless, Bombardier maintained a leading position in all regions and captured a significant share of the relevant and accessible rail market by providing the most diversified product portfolio in the industry.

-Transportation generally faces competition from a variety of competitors in the accessible rail market(1), comprising of both regional and international players with distinct product focus, such as CRRC, Alstom, Siemens, Hitachi-Ansaldo, CAF, Stadler, Hyundai-Rotem, Kawasaki, GE, Thales and Talgo.
+Transportation generally faces competition from a variety of competitors in the accessible rail market(1), comprising both regional and international players with distinct product focuses, such as CRRC, Alstom, Siemens, Hitachi-Ansaldo, CAF, Stadler, Hyundai-Rotem, Kawasaki, GE, Thales and Talgo.

 Transportation believes it holds a leading position in terms of order intake in Europe, North America and select markets in the Asia-Pacific region, resulting in large part from its long-term value proposition and diverse product portfolio.
-In Europe and North America, Transportation has secured important contracts in the regional and commuter, light rail vehicles and locomotives segments as well as in the signalling and services segments.
+In Europe and North America, Transportation has secured important contracts in the regional and commuter, LRV and locomotive segments as well as in the signalling and services segments.
 In the Asia-Pacific region, Transportation continues to develop its presence and further expand its product and services offering with its local partners.
-Transportation has also successfully maintained and increased its presence in other countries such as Australia, China, India and Thailand.
-(2)
+Transportation has also successfully maintained and increased its presence in other countries such as Australia, China, India and Thailand.(2)